TERMS OF SERVICE

 8. Indemnification

-The Client agrees to indemnify, defend, and hold harmless the Company, its affiliates, officers, directors, employees, and agents from any claims, liabilities, losses, or damages arising from or related to the Client's use of the Services.
+The Client agrees to indemnify, defend, and hold harmless the Company, its affiliates, officers, directors, employees, and agents from any claims, liabilities, losses, or damages arising from or related to the Client's use of the Services, violation of these Terms, or violation of any applicable laws or third-party rights.

 9. Termination

 9.1 Termination for Convenience: Either party may terminate the agreement with 30 days' written notice.
-Termination before the end of the contract term may require payment of a termination fee.
+Termination before the end of the contract term may require payment of a termination fee as specified in the Managed Services Agreement.

 10. Force Majeure

-The Company shall not be liable for delays or failure to perform under this Agreement due to events beyond its reasonable control, including but not limited to natural disasters, acts of God, pandemics, labor strikes, or cyberattacks.
+The Company shall not be liable for delays or failure to perform under this Agreement due to events beyond its reasonable control, including but not limited to natural disasters, acts of God, pandemics, labor strikes, cyberattacks, war, civil disturbances, or government actions.
+In the event of Force Majeure, the Company will make commercially reasonable efforts to minimize disruption and will notify the Client of the situation and expected duration.

 11. Dispute Resolution